Noel-Fredrick-au10/Attainu-Noel/README.md

-First step to try this git hub how will it work this is just the start up let see how we can excel
+First step to try this git hub how will it work this is just the start up let us see how we can excel